 When you retire and start living off the fixed income, your lifestyle will be affected dramatically if there is not enough money to cover your expenses.
-In retirement you can control your expenses by sticking to your spending plan, but it will be harder to control your income.
+It’s hard to control your retirement income, but you can take control of your retirement expenses by sticking to your spending plan.

 How inflation will affect your retirement income?